-Direct supervision of procedures performed by each fellow must occur until IV.C.5.a) proficiency has been acquired and documented by the program director.
+IV.C.10.a) Direct supervision of procedures performed by each fellow must occur until proficiency has been acquired and documented by the program director.

-IV.C.5.b)

-Faculty members must teach and supervise the fellows in the performance and interpretation of procedures, which must be documented in each fellow's record, including indications, outcomes, diagnoses, and supervisor(s).
 (Core)

+IV.C.10.b) Faculty members must teach and supervise the fellows in the performance and interpretation of procedures, which must be documented in each fellow's record, including indications, outcomes, diagnoses, and supervisor(s).
+(Core